Androscoggin Lake

 These readings are obtained as an electronic sensor measures temperature (in degrees Celsius) and dissolved oxygen (in mg/L or ppm) as it is lowered at one meter intervals starting at the surface of the lake.
 After 15 meters readings are taken every other meter.
 For more information about temperature and dissolved oxygen in lakes and why this information is important, see our water quality monitoring page for more information.

-2023 Temperature and Dissolved Oxygen readings:
+2025 Dissolved Oxygen readings:

-2022 Temperature and Dissolved Oxygen readings:
+2024 Dissolved Oxygen readings:

 Phosphorus is the nutrient that most influences the growth of algae in lakes.
 Because its natural occurrence in lakes is very small, phosphorus “limits” the growth of algae in lake ecosystems.
-Even very small increases in phosphorus in lake water can cause substantial increases in algal growth.
+Even small increases in phosphorus in lake water can cause substantial increases in algal growth, which hinders not only the overall health of the lake system, but also the economic, recreational, and aesthetic values.
+Generally speaking, in lake phosphorus concentrations less than 10 ppb are ideal.
+Lakes with in-lake phosphorus concentrations of ~13 ppb or more are known to sustain algal blooms, and blooms become frequent as average concentrations approach 20 ppb.

 Thank you to all of the volunteers who help us collect this data!